Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

         <category android:name="android.intent.category.BROWSABLE" />
    ```

-   * Set the `data` tag to be able to use the redirect URI to navigate back to the app after prompting for OAuth credentials.
+   * Set the `data` and `host` tags to be able to use the redirect URI to navigate back to the app after prompting for OAuth credentials.

    ```xml
    <data